NR 218

 • Familiarity with different file types is helpful.

-• Common GIS file types: .shp (along with its sidecar files .prj, .shx, .dbf, etc), .kml, .tiff, .gpkg, .json, .geojson, .txt, .hdf, .nc, .parquet and a few others
+• Common GIS data file types: .shp (along with its sidecar files .prj, .shx, .dbf, etc), .kml, .tiff, .gpkg, .json, .geojson, .txt, .hdf, .nc, .parquet and a few others

 File Paths and Directories